 A new direct rail link between London Saint Pancras to Aix TGV ran weekly for a trial period in May and June 2013 and proved hugely popular, running at 90% capacity.
 As a result Eurostar has announced plans for a fuller, year-round service to the South of France starting in 2015.
-No announcement has yet been made for 2014, but watch this space.
+Stay tuned for further details.

 Getting To And From The Station